Co-Occurring Eating Disorders and Addiction: Implications for Recovery

 About the Presenter:

-I am a Social Worker with a BSW from Eastern Michigan University (2016) and an MSW from Wayne State University (2017).
-My educational focus in undergraduate and graduate school was on Mental Health and Substance Use Disorders, with a particular focus in graduate school on Cognitive Behavioral Therapy.
-I was also able to intern with the Washtenaw County CMH working with adults with developmental disabilities during my academic career.
-Currently, I am working as an Outpatient Therapist with Dawn Farm and have had the opportunity to work in various Dawn Farm positions since becoming an intern at Spera Recovery Center in September 2015.
-My passion for work in the addictions field has been coupled with an interest in eating disorders since the start of my work at Dawn Farm and encountering innumerable clients with co-occurring disorders and working to assist those clients in achieving stable, long-term recovery from both disorders.
+Tiffany received her BSW from Eastern Michigan University (2016) and her MSW from Wayne State University (2017).
+Her educational focus in undergraduate and graduate school was on Mental Health and Substance Use Disorders, with a particular focus in graduate school on Cognitive Behavioral Therapy.
+During her academic career, Tiffany interned with the Washtenaw County Community Mental Health, working with adults with developmental disabilities.
+Tiffany became an intern at Dawn Farm Spera Recovery Center in September 2015, and since then has had the opportunity to work in various Dawn Farm positions.
+Most recently, Tiffany worked as an Outpatient Therapist with Dawn Farm, then in August 2019 assumed the position of Program Coordinator for the Dawn Farm Spera Recovery Center.
+Her passion for work in the addictions field has been coupled with an interest in eating disorders since the start of her work at Dawn Farm, encountering innumerable clients with co-occurring disorders and working to assist those clients in achieving stable, long-term recovery from both disorders.